 Protein C deficiency

 Protein C is a natural anticoagulant chemical in the blood.
 The deficiency can be genetic, or due to other conditions such as kidney disease.
 With inherited protein C deficiency, the risk of a blood clot forming varies between families.
 This is because each family has a different alteration in the protein C gene.
 The best guide to your level of risk is whether you or your relatives have had a blood clot.
 If a child inherits two genes with protein C deficiency (one from each parent - this is very rare), they will have a more severe problem.
 They will get blood clots in the skin soon after birth (a condition called purpura fulminans).
-This is treated with protein C concentrates and anticoagulant medication.
+This is treated with protein C concentrates and blood-thinning (anticoagulant) medication.

 Protein S deficiency